kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(d\) A certificated repair station may submit a service difficulty report for the following:

-\(1\) A part 121 certificate holder, provided the report meets the requirements of part 121 of this chapter, as appropriate.
+\(1\) A part 121 certificate holder, provided the report meets the requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]], as appropriate.

-\(2\) A part 125 certificate holder, provided the report meets the requirements of part 125 of this chapter, as appropriate.
+\(2\) A part 125 certificate holder, provided the report meets the requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md|part 125 of this chapter]], as appropriate.

 \(3\) A part 135 certificate holder, provided the report meets the requirements of part 135 of the chapter, as appropriate.